billxsheng/-CPST/Systems-Design/9- Asynchronism.md

 - Allows you to broadcast data to multiple processes, but no way of scaling process since every message goes to every subscriber

 ### Kafka
+- distributed streaming platform
+- Popular because it includes the broker itself (brokers receive messages from producers and stores them on disk keyed by an offset)
 - Messaging: Each consumer is assigned to one topic partition so that data is in order and processing occurs in-parallel
 - Storage: Data is written to disk and replicated, Kafka disk structures also scale well
 - Streaming: Producer and Consumer APIs allow for simple processing
-    - Streams API can be used for complex transformations
+    - Streams API can be used for complex transformations (like Spark)
 - By combining storage and subscriptions, streaming apps can treat both past and future data the same way
     - Historical data can be processed and can continue once it reaches the end
     - Includes batch processing